mxjones/RedBus/README.md

 }
 ```

-RedBus implements WeakReferences, so it's not required to explicitly call Unsubscribe for the event when disposing the subscriber.
+ScarletBus implements WeakReferences, so it's not required to explicitly call Unsubscribe for the event when disposing the subscriber.
 The Subscribe method returns a SubscriptionToken, this is used when unsubscribing.

 ```csharp